SS Lac La Belle

 SS Lac La Belle was a wooden-hulled American package freighter in service between 1864 and 1872.
 She was built in 1864 in Cleveland, Ohio, by Ira Lafrinier for Hanna & Garretson, also of Cleveland.
 She had an identical sister ship named Ironsides.
 Lac La Belle operated between Cleveland and Lake Superior for a number of years, and was sold several times.
 In 1869, she was sold to Nathan Englemann of Milwaukee, Wisconsin, and operated between Milwaukee and Grand Haven, Michigan.
 In 1871, she became part of the Englemann Transportation Company.
 Throughout her career, Lac La Belle was involved in several accidents.

 On the night of October 13, 1872, Lac La Belle left Milwaukee for Grand Haven under the command of Captain W. H. Thompson, with about 19,000 bushels of barley, 1,200 barrels of flour, 50 barrels of pork, 25 barrels of whiskey, 20 tons of animal feed, sundries and 53 passengers and crew on board.
 There was a gale blowing across Lake Michigan.
 As she was travelling about 25 mi off Racine, Wisconsin, she began leaking.
 At around midnight, the rising water in Lac La Belles engine room extinguished the fire in her boilers.
 All attempts to save her failed.
 Next morning, the passengers and crew began abandoning Lac La Belle.
 She sank about 20 mi off Racine.
 One of the lifeboats capsized, resulting in the deaths of eight people.

-As of 2025, the wreck of Lac La Belle has not been located.
+Her wreck was discovered almost 150 years after her sinking in October 2022, although it was announced in February 2026.